How to Shape a Customer Service Philosophy That Motivates

 U – Unite every team member for the client’s sake and success

-N – Nail customer self-service with the profound knowledge base
+N – Nail customer self-service with a profound knowledge base

 C – Communicate an agile approach